microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`

-    > You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard
+    {% include tip.html content="You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard" %}

 1. Return to the browser, paste the copied text and click the **Continue** button.